 Although development fees and exactions do increase the cost of producing housing, in general Mountain View's fees do not appear to create an undue constraint on residential development in the City.
 The experience of recently approved and developed affordable housing projects in Mountain View confirms that development fees are largely in-line with standards in surrounding jurisdictions and do not constitute a constraint to affordable housing development.
-However, the economic analysis that the City conducted as part of this Housing Element Update identified the City's BMR requirements and park dedication requirements as having a major impact on residential development costs.
-As discussed above, the Housing Element Update includes programs to evaluate and address the potential impacts of these requirements during the upcoming Housing Element planning period.
+However, the economic analysis that the City conducted as part of this Housing Element Update identified the City's BMR requirements and park dedication requirements as having a major impact on residential development to evaluate and address the potential impacts of these requirements during the upcoming Housing Element planning period.